 Singapore Airlines posts $106 mln Q3 loss as passenger numbers plunge 98%

-Feb 4 (Reuters) - Singapore Airlines Ltd SIAL.SI on Thursday swung to a S$142 million ($106.36 million) net loss in the third quarter as passenger numbers plunged by 97.6% due to the pandemic, though its cargo business held up better given a tight freight market.
+Feb 4 (Reuters) - Singapore Airlines Ltd SIAL.SI on Thursday posted a S$142 million ($106.36 million) net loss in the third quarter as passenger numbers plunged by 97.6% due to the pandemic, though its cargo business held up better given a tight freight market.

 The loss compared with the prior year's S$315 million profit in the quarter ended Dec.
 31. Revenue fell 76.1% to S$1.07 billion.